AlbertoFuente/Cet/README.md

 Once configured, your data appear in the table if the json file has the appropriate structure, if you have editable fields, once you make changes to them, they sync with your server data firebase.

 - PouchDB:
+The first step should be to install pouchDB, you will find how to do it http://pouchdb.com/guides/setup-pouchdb.html.
 You have two options if the database is not created, simply by creating a file JSON following the appropriate structure and enter the url pointing to that file, into the file config.js and putting pouchDB option to 'true':
 ```js
 // config type of data service